graezykev/ts-eslint-standard-js/steps.md

 +   "lint": "eslint ."
 ```

-Don't forget to exclude some files that should not be lint, create a `.eslintignore`:
+Don't forget to exclude some files that should not be lint, create a `.eslintignore` and put the contents inside.

 ```txt
 node_modules